MicrosoftDocs/microsoft-cloud/docs/dev/m365-developer-proxy/get-started/test-a-sample-app-with-microsoft-365-developer-proxy.md

         Passed through /v1.0/users/53f56359-28d7-401a-bc1d-f93c23d7e6f1/presence
 ```

-Take a moment to refresh the sample app and view the different errors that are generated, as well as how the sample app handles (or not, in this case) the failures introduced by the proxy.
+Take a moment to refresh the sample app and view the different errors that are generated, and how the sample app handles (or not, in this case) the failures introduced by the proxy.

 <img width="1920" alt="Screenshot of the Microsoft 365 Developer Proxy sample app in Microsoft Edge in side by side view with Edge Developer Tools.
 On the left the application displays the user avatars and on the right the the Console tab in the Developer Tools displaying errors in the log" src="https://user-images.githubusercontent.com/11563347/204582466-b7fac795-63cb-4758-bb26-80b2f94f4d28.png">

 ## 5. Show help and usage information

-You can change the behaviour of the Microsoft 365 Developer Proxy using several settings that can be provided when starting the proxy process.
+You can change the behavior of the Microsoft 365 Developer Proxy using several settings that can be provided when starting the proxy process.

 To view the available [proxy settings](microsoft-cloud/dev/m365-developer-proxy/technical-reference/proxy-settings) on the command line: